Linda Mosley’s Chado Training

 1983-84 - Urasenke Chanoyu study with Mrs. Minnie Kubose, tea name Somi, Chicago, Illinois.

-2008-present - Urasenke Chanoyu study with Dr. Sheila Fling, tea name Soshin, Austin area, Texas; completed Betsudin, Koushi, Sei-hikistugi level (3rd Degree Instructor) training in March, 2019.
+2008-present - Urasenke Chanoyu study with Dr. Sheila Fling, tea name Soshin, Austin area, Texas; completed Betsudin, Koushi, Sei-hikistugi level (3rd Degree Instructor) training in March, 2019; received the chamei (tea name) Sōri 宗利, and rank of Sennin koushi, 2nd degree instructor, from Urasenke Chado Tankokai Foundation, Kyoto, Japan in 2024.
 Member of the Chado Urasenke Tankokai, Dallas-Fort Worth Association.

 2011 - Chado Seminar with Kazuo Machida Soho Gyotei, at the Chado Urasenke Tankokai, Dallas-Fort Worth Association.